-PGY-I2C Electrical Validation and Protocol Decode software offer the industry’s best I2C Electrical validation and protocol decode software.
+PGY-I2C Electrical Validation and Protocol Decode software offer the industry’s best I2C Electrical Validation and protocol decode software.
 This software allows design and test engineers to characterize the I2C bus for compliance with I2C bus standard specifications.

-PGY-I2C software runs inside industry-leading Tektronix oscilloscopes such as DPO5000, DPO7000, DPO/MSO/DSA70000 to offer the most accurate and reliable solution.
+PGY-I2C software runs inside industry-leading Tektronix oscilloscopes such as DPO5000, DPO7000, and DPO/MSO/DSA70000 to offer the most accurate and reliable solution.